The Dark Side of the U.S. Beef Industry: From Calf to Table

 The slaughter process also leaves much to be desired, both ethically and from a health perspective.

-Cattle are often not stunned properly before slaughter, which can lead to extreme stress and a condition known as dark-cutting beef, negatively affecting meat quality.
+1. Inhumane Slaughter Conditions: Cattle are often not stunned improperly before slaughter, which can lead to extreme stress and a condition known as dark-cutting beef, negatively affecting meat quality.

 • Shock Factor: Many slaughterhouses use methods that are not only cruel but can also compromise the safety and quality of the meat.
 Stressed animals produce meat that is tougher and less enjoyable to eat.
 Furthermore, stress hormones released during slaughter can change the flavor and texture of the meat [1].